 "I'm from the Inventor," he said, and hope rose in the heart of each heated Principle.
 "It's really absurdly simple.
-Maximum climb.
-Maximum speed.

 All the Pilot has to do is to touch a button, and at his will, VARY the area of the Surface, the Angle of Incidence, and the Camber!
-And there you are - Maximum Climb or Maximum Speed as required!
+And there you are--Maximum Climb or Maximum Speed as required!
 How does that suit you?"